 It also alleges the county converted the 911 calls about the bridge to “I-calls” or information only, meaning they did not have to send an officer to the scene.

 “That means that call does not have to be cleared by a deputy,” said Devereux.

 Mosier’s attorneys obtained the 911 calls through a public records request and provided them to WRTV Investigates.

 They also obtained a 5:13 p.m. call from March 20 in which Franklin County Chief Deputy Greg Mehlbauer called into dispatch to have one of his employees review the call log.

-During that call, Chief Deputy Greg Mehlbauer learned of the 4:18 am washed-out bridge/roadway.
+During that call, Chief Deputy Greg Mehlbauer learned of the 4:18 am call regarding the washed-out bridge/roadway.

 The lawsuit also alleges the 911 dispatchers were posting to social media around the same time the calls about the bridge came in, an allegation the county denies.